mmvrstudio/JAVASCRIPT-JEST-ObjectOrientedProgramming_TeamProfileGenerator/README.md

 ## License
 - This project is license under MIT

-## Contributing
-- Contributors should read the installation section.

 ## Tests
 - Run `npm test` to run Jest for tests on constructors.